Skip to Content

 Four varieties of “black” heirloom tomatoes

 We’ve discussed pink, purple and normal red tomatoes – time for a little more color in the list!
-Meet Big Rainbow, a variety appreciated for its yellow, orange and red streaks.
-Fruity and sweet in flavor, this one was commercialized in 1983 and has been a favorite for colorful salads and sandwiches ever since.
+Meet the bi-colored varieties, appreciated for their sweetness and their colorful, beautiful stripes or streaks.

 Orange yellow and green heirloom tomato.